-The motto of the Protestant Reformation was “Semper Reformanda”, reformed and always reforming.
-They didn’t say, we have arrived.
+The motto of the Protestant Reformation was “Semper Reformanda,” reformed and always reforming.
+They didn’t say we had arrived.
 There is always a need to continue learning and growing.
 The change of yesterday leads to the change of today.

-The time of the reformation taught men the necessity of the Scripture.
+The time of the Reformation taught men the necessity of the Scripture.
 Martin Luther saw a truth in Scripture that was not being taught in the Church.
-We need to remember to always be reforming.
+We need always be reforming.
 We must remember the need to study the Scripture and grow.
 Justification by grace through faith was scandalous in Luther’s day, but now it is foundational.
 We must allow the Holy Spirit to continually reform us and guide us back to Scriptural truths we may have lost.

 What areas of your theology or growth need to continue to reform?
 Were you taught something as a child you have never studied for yourself?
-Study the Scripture and Church history, let the Holy Spirit guide you into the reformation you need.
+Study the Scripture and Church history, let the Holy Spirit guide you into all truth.